BYUHPC/sci-comp-course/project/phase9.md

 ## Results

 Different solving algorithms will yield slightly different results, but they shouldn't differ from previous results by more than a few percent.
-As an example, using the [default solver](https://docs.sciml.ai/DiffEqDocs/stable/getting_started/#Choosing-a-Solver-Algorithm) should result in a final simulation time of just over 104 for `2d-medium-in.wo`.
+As an example, using the [default solver](https://docs.sciml.ai/DiffEqDocs/stable/getting_started/#Choosing-a-Solver-Algorithm) should result in a final simulation time of `104.04739848380657` for `2d-medium-in.wo`.
+Again, if you're close, don't worry about the exact number.